tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "OnStructureRotate works!"
 ```

- * Called when a player rotates a BuildingBlock
+ * Called when the player rotates a BuildingBlock
  * No return behavior

 ## OnStructureUpgrade